 Brain Injury Rehabilitation Program

 A specialized, interdisciplinary, coordinated, and outcomes focused program designed for individuals with an acquired brain injury, including strokes.
-The program addresses the unique medical, physical, cognitive, psychosocial, behavioural, vocational, educational, and recreational needs of people with acquired brain injury.
+Our multi-disciplinary team of health care providers address the unique medical, physical, cognitive, psychosocial, behavioural, vocational, educational, and recreational needs of people with acquired brain injury.
 The program encompasses care that enhances the lives of the people served within their families/support systems, communities, and life roles.

 Who Can Enroll?